lerna/lerna/website/docs/concepts/configuring-published-files.md

 # Including Additional Assets in Published Packages

 Lerna can copy files from your source directory to the directory specified for publishing.
 Just as with the `directory` option, this can be configured in the `lerna.json` (including using dynamic placeholders within asset definitions), or within the `package.json` of a particular package.

-By default, Lerna will copy the `README.md` and `package.json` files.
-If you decided to override the `assets` configuration, you must make sure to include `"package.json"` in your asset definitions.

 Regardless of which file it is configured in, the `"assets"` property should be an array of glob patterns or objects with a `"from"` and `"to"` property.
 The `"from"` property should be a specific file or glob pattern that matches files in the source directory, and the `"to"` property is the path to copy the file to within the publish directory.